joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

   you can access via their associated class names.
 For more information, see [Working with application domains](../../core-actionscript-classes/working-with-application-domains/index.md).

-Here’s an example of checking for a policy file when loading a bitmap from another domain:
+Here's an example of checking for a policy file when loading a bitmap from another domain:

     var context:LoaderContext = new LoaderContext();